sketchplugins/plugin-directory/README.md

 A list of Sketch plugins hosted at GitHub, in alphabetical order.

-**Note:** if you want to add yours, just open an issue with the URL, send a pull request, or use [skpm](https://skpm.io) to develop it (skpm takes care of publishing automatically).
+**Note:** if you want to add yours, just send a pull request, or use [skpm](https://skpm.io) to develop it (skpm takes care of publishing automatically).
 Once your plugin is added here, it will appear on [the website](https://sketchapp.com/extensions/plugins) as soon as we make a new deploy (that can take anywhere from a few minutes to a few days)

 - [100 Shapesum](https://github.com/markaleksanderh/100-shapesum), by markaleksanderh: Lorem Ipsum Sketch plugin based on 100 Shapes tone of voice.
 - [2o3t Tools](https://github.com/2o3t/2o3t-Sketch-Tools), by Zyao89: Easy Tools, batch rename layers and artboards, etc.